marcocacciabue/infinity/README.md

 docker run -d --rm -p 3838:3838 cacciabue/infinity:latest
 ```

-4.  finally, open your favorite browser and go to
+4. Finally, open your favorite browser and go to
     <http://localhost:3838/>
 5. The app should be up and running in your browser.
 Load the fasta
     file and press RUN.